-Dispensation from consultation of your thesis - The Bodleian Libraries and ORA (i) Authors may apply for dispensation from consultation beyond the end of an embargo period (or other period specified by their funding body) of the copy of the thesis deposited in the Bodleian or other University Library and/or of the electronic copy of the thesis deposited in ORA if there is good reason for such a request.
+Dispensation from consultation of your thesis - The Bodleian Libraries and ORA other University Library and/or of the electronic copy of the thesis deposited in ORA if there is good reason for such a request.
 Reasons for requesting dispensation might include Intellectual Property considerations: that consultation or reproduction would put at risk confidential material or invalidate an application for a patent on a product or process described in a thesis.
 Students are advised to be particularly mindful of the terms of any agreements with an outside body or sponsor governing supply of confidential material or the disclosure of research results described in the thesis.